sayed3li97/AndroidAlarmClockApp-Android/README.md

 </RelativeLayout>
 ```
-4. Create a new Java file name it **AlarmService.java** in the following path app/java/"The first folder"/
+4. Create a new Java file named it **AlarmService.java** in the following path app/java/"The first folder"/
-5. Replace the code in that file with the below code ("Dont remove the first line starting with package")
+5. Replace the code in that file with the below code ("Don't remove the first line starting with the package")

 ```
 import android.app.IntentService;